 On June 7, 2022, as contemplated by the Merger Agreement and the Agreement and Plan of Merger, dated December 12, 2021, by and between Warehouse and Symbotic Holdings (the "Company Merger Agreement"), and as described in the section titled "The Business Combination" beginning on page 228 of the final prospectus and definitive proxy statement, dated June 1, 2022 (the "Proxy Statement/Prospectus") filed with the U.S. Securities and Exchange Commission (the "SEC"), Warehouse merged with and into Symbotic Holdings, with Symbotic Holdings surviving the merger ("Interim Symbotic").
 Immediately following such merger, on June 7, 2022, as contemplated by the Merger Agreement, SVF 3 filed a notice of deregistration with the Cayman Islands Registrar of Companies, together with the necessary accompanying documents, and filed a certificate of incorporation and a certificate of corporate domestication with the Secretary of State of the State of Delaware, under which SVF 3 was transferred by way of continuation from the Cayman Islands and domesticated as a Delaware corporation, changing its name to "Symbotic Inc." (the "Domestication").
-As a result of and upon the effective time of the Domestication, among other things, each of the then-issued and outstanding Class A ordinary shares, par value \$0.0001 per share, of SVF 3 ("SVF Class A Common Stock"), and each of the then-issued and outstanding Class B ordinary shares, par value \$0.0001 per share, of SVF 3 ("SVF Class B Ordinary Shares") automatically converted, on a one-for-one basis, into a share of Class B common stock, par value \$0.0001 per share, of SVF 3 ("Class B Ordinary Shares") automatically converted, on a one-for-one basis, into a share of Class B common stock, par value \$0.0001 per share, of SVF 3 ("Class B Ordinary Shares") automatically converted, on a one-for-one basis, into a share of Class B common stock, par value \$0.0001 per share, of Symbotic ("Class B Common Stock").
+As a result of and upon the effective time of the Domestication, among other things, each of the then-issued and outstanding Class A ordinary shares, par value \$0.0001 per share, of SVF 3 ("SVF Class A Ordinary Shares") automatically converted, on a one-for-one basis, into a share of Class B common Stock, par value \$0.0001 per share, of SVF 3 ("SVF Class B Ordinary Shares") automatically converted, on a one-for-one basis, into a share of Class B common stock, par value \$0.0001 per share, of SVF 3 ("SVF Class B Ordinary Shares") automatically converted, on a one-for-one basis, into a share of Class B common stock, par value \$0.0001 per share, of Symbotic ("Class B Ordinary Shares") automatically converted, on a one-for-one basis, into a share of Class B common stock, par value \$0.0001 per share, of Symbotic ("Class B Common Stock").